ybasori/react-app-standard/README.md

 # React app standard

 React app standard is a project that uses ReactJS as the main framework.
 It contains standard library for collaborate with other developers.
+The project is still on going and try to get rid of unnecessary library,

+## Use

+### Core
+- React
+- Webpack
+- Typescript
+- Eslint
+- Husky

+### Support Code
+- Redux Presist
+- Redux Toolkit
+- React Toastify
+- React Hook Form
+- Yup Resolver
+- React Router Dom
+- Axios

+### Methods
+- Atomic design directory structure
+- Code remember me login
+- Cannot commit a code if not a clean code

 ## Installation